Jamfin92/HostEnvironmentMockSolution/README.md

-# Create Mock of IHostEnvironmen
+# Create Mock of IHostEnvironment
 * Using Moq, Microsoft.Extensions.Hosting